Academic Honor Societies

 - Xi Iota, the Linfield chapter of Pi Delta Phi, the French honor society for undergraduate and graduate students at accredited public and private colleges and universities in the United States.

 - Pi Mu Epsilon (PME), the National Mathematics Honor Society, was founded in 1914 at Syracuse University for the purpose of promoting scholarly activity in mathematics among students.
-The Linfield College Oregon Epsilon chapter was installed in May 2007.
+The Linfield University Oregon Epsilon chapter was installed in May 2007.
 New members are elected to the chapter each year from among those students who have (1) a minimum of 20 credits that count toward a major in mathematics, (2) a least a 3.30 GPA in mathematics major courses, and (3) a college GPA of at least 3.00.

 - Linfield’s chapter of the national honorary, Mu Phi Epsilon, is open to all qualified Music students with a grade point average in music of 3.0 and an overall average of 2.5.
 This organization is dedicated to the personal and collegiate advancement of music.
 It works very closely with the Department of Music in helping to provide ushers for concerts and aides for receptions, assisting in special service projects within the department, and sponsoring several recitals or concerts during the year.